 I care deeply about solving interesting and impactful problems at the intersection of machine learning, theoretical neuroscience, and engineering.

-Helped streamline demand generation efforts for an international technology conglomorate; developed artificial intelligence solutions.
+AI-driven demand generation for an international technology company.

 Worked on optimization efforts for the LUX-Zepplin experiment for the direct detection of dark matter